“There is no such thing as a Docker container!”

 Unsharing

-namespaces are not the same:
+namespaces are not the same, using the same steps as before:

 # On the host.